corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/serialization.md

   *primary constructor* will be selected.

-In Kotlin, this maps cleanly to a data class where there getters are synthesized automatically.
+In Kotlin, this maps cleanly to a data class where the getters are synthesized automatically.
 For example, suppose you have this data class:

 {{< tabs name="tabs-1" >}}